Glombs/libertybellenewsletter/monthbymonth.md

  </figcaption>
 </figure>

-<p>We completed our journey from Stratford upon Avon to Leamington Spa via Warwick.
-We went back home with Mary.</p>
+<p>We completed our journey from Stratford upon Avon to Leamington Spa.</p>

+<p>We joined the Grand Union Canal at Kingswood junction and headed for Warwick down the Hatton flight of locks.
+We had a short explore in Warwick and moved on to Lemingon Spa the next day.</p>

+<p>We went home on the train from Leamington with Mary but had to get off at the next station as Mary's ticket was not valid for that train.</p>

+<p>On our return to the boat at Leamington we travelled on and visited Radford Semele and Long Itchington, which I particulalry liked.
+It had a lot of pubs, a village pond and a nice busy feel to it.</p>

+<p>While moored tony installed some USB sockets on the boat in place of the 12V cigarette socket under the TV as the weather was poor.</p>

 <p>When we first got the boat, we had ordered a sofa bed and needed to collect it once it was delivered to our house.
-We wanted to be reasonably close to home for this as I would have to bring the sofa bed to the boat in a hire van and then drive back home the same day to drop off the van.
-We thought that Norton Junction might be a good place to do this but it was too soon to go there just yet.</p>
+We wanted to be reasonably close to home for this as Tony would have to bring the sofa bed to the boat in a hire van and then drive back home the same day to drop off the van.
+We thought that Norton Junction might be a good place to do this as it is familiar to us, has good road access and a relatively close railway station. but it was too soon to go there just yet.</p>

-<p>So on our return from home we cruised to Northampton and back to Braunston.</p>
+<p>So on our return from home we decided to cruise to Northampton and back to kill some time.</p>

+<p>We cruised to Braunston where we had to moor up in a private spot as it was getting dark.
+We moved on a little the next morning and then stayed for a couple of days and visited the 'Admiral Nelson' which had a nice feel to it.<p>

+<p>While here Tony booked an appointment to have solar panels installed by Tim from Onboard Solar.
+We will have to make sure we are moored somewhere that has road access when he comes to install them in November.</p>

+<p> We moved on through Braunston Tunnel and to Norton Junction and Lower Heyford where we became celebrities at a film screening in the village hall.
+From there we continued to Northampton stopping at Bugbrooke for a look round.</p>

+<p>We explored Northampton for a few days and were the only boat moored there for most of the time.
+Tony took the opportunity to fit an extra shelf in the TV cupboard and boot cupboard at the rear of the boat.</p>

+<p>We had help on our way back to Gayton Junction from Leon, one of two homeless men who had tents by the canal.
+His friend was called Ian.
+Leon was very enthusiastic and got us through the locks very quickly.</p>

+<p>Back in the summer Tony had ordered some new garage doors so we knew we had to get back to the house to take delivery and fit them.
+While travelling Tony had a phone call explaining that one of the workers had fallen off a lorry and injured himself so the delivery would be delayed.</p>

+<p>So now, we have to plan for our Sofa Bed delivery, the solar panel fitting and the garage door delivery.
+We need to be in suitable places, sometimes needing access to a railway station, sometmes needing access to a road!</p>

+<p>On our way moving slowly back to Norton where we are hoping for the sofa bed delivery we stopped to look round Brockhall.
+We had touble getting information about when our sofa would be delivered so decided to move on as we needed to get through a lock closing at Napton.</p>

+<p>We made our way to Braunston where we had our first really cold morning with icicles on the inside of the windows.</p>

-<p>We made a plan on 14th for Joe and Kirtsy to have the boat on the Llanollen Canal over Christmas.</p>
+<p>We had also made a plan on for Joe and Kirsty to have the boat on the Llanollen Canal over Christmas as we thought this would be a nice place to be.</p>

+<p>The logistics were getting very complicated!</p>

 <h2>November 2018</h2>